Tenacious urban myth: unexpected windshear cause of Martinair crash in Faro

-In the coming months I intend to work on this page.
+In the coming months I intend to work on this text.

 Urban myth